Muthuprabhu2003/nlp-chatbot/README.md

-﻿# Creating the README.md file with the chatbot description content

-readme_content = """
-# 📄 Local PDF Q&A Chatbot using NLP

 This is a simple but powerful chatbot that can **answer questions based on the content of any uploaded PDF document** using Natural Language Processing (NLP).
 It leverages `LangChain`, `HuggingFace`, and `FAISS` to provide context-aware responses.

 ## 🚀 Features